HeatherHong/HACS_paper/rebuttal_revised.md

 **Response:**

-We have substantially strengthened this discussion in the revised manuscript (Page 4, Section III.2, "Scope and Generalization" paragraph; Page 10-11, Section V.1, "Topology Adaptability and Network Sensitivity").
+We have substantially strengthened this discussion in the revised manuscript (Page 4, Section III.2, "Dynamic topology sensing" paragraph; Page 10, Section V.1, "Topology Adaptability").

 **Key clarifications:**

-1. **Extensibility:** The runtime detects available interconnects and their relative bandwidths at initialization via NCCL's topology query APIs, constructing the hierarchical structure automatically.
-For instance, in an NVLink-enabled cluster with 100Gbps InfiniBand, the same algorithm would identify NVLink as the fast domain and InfiniBand as the slower cross-node fabric, adjusting aggregation patterns accordingly.
+1. **Runtime bandwidth detection:** The runtime detects available interconnects and their relative bandwidths at initialization and **constructs the communication hierarchy based on measured bandwidth ratios rather than hard-coded link types**.
+HASC identifies communication domains where intra-domain bandwidth substantially exceeds inter-domain bandwidth and enables hierarchical aggregation only under such asymmetric conditions.

-2. **Core principle:** The design principle—**minimizing traffic over slow links by aggregating within fast domains**—generalizes to other topologies, though the specific phase decomposition may differ.
+2. **Adaptive behavior:** When the bandwidth gap between domains narrows (e.g., NVLink combined with high-speed InfiniBand), **the runtime collapses hierarchical levels and effectively reverts to flat collectives**, avoiding unnecessary coordination stages.
+Under uniform high-speed fabrics, the hierarchical protocol primarily provides scalability advantages by limiting collective fan-out rather than mitigating bandwidth asymmetry.

-3. **Graceful degradation:** For deployments with uniform high-speed fabrics (e.g., all-NVLink or all-InfiniBand), the hierarchical overhead becomes negligible, and HASC gracefully degrades to flat collectives.
+3. **Technology-agnostic design:** Our evaluation is conducted on a PCIe–Ethernet hierarchy representative of common heterogeneous clusters, **while the architectural design itself remains agnostic to specific interconnect technologies**.
+HASC parameterizes the phase decomposition according to detected bandwidth differentials.

-The revised manuscript makes clear that "topology-aware" refers to the **adaptive exploitation of bandwidth hierarchy** rather than hard-coded assumptions about specific network types.
+The revised manuscript makes clear that "topology-aware" refers to **adaptive bandwidth-ratio-based optimization** rather than hard-coded assumptions about specific network types.

 ---